Different Types of Mutual Funds in India

 Q5.
 What is the Expense Ratio in Mutual Funds?

-Ans- The expense ratio in mutual funds is the annual fee charged by fund managers to cover operating expenses, expressed as a percentage of total assets under management.
+Ans- The expense ratio in mutual funds is the annual fee fund managers charge to cover operating expenses, expressed as a percentage of total assets under management.

 Q6.
 How Can I Redeem Mutual Fund Units?